 The tissue that has been removed will be sent for analysis.
-It usually takes from one to three weeks, but can sometimes take up to six weeks, for the tissue to be analysed and reported.
-If further action is required based on the analysis of the tissue obtained, we will send you an updated endoscopy report with the follow up plan documented at the end of the report.
+It usually takes from one to three weeks, but can sometimes take up to six weeks for the tissue to be analysed and reported.
+If further action is required based on the analysis of the tissue obtained, we will contact you with the next steps.

 A repeat follow-up procedure is usually required to assess the area where the polyp / abnormal tissue was removed and this will be documented on your endoscopy report.
-An appointment will be sent out to you accordingly but if you do not receive this within the expected timeframe, please contact the Endoscopy Unit on the phone numbers below.
+An appointment will be sent out to you accordingly but if you do not receive this within the expected timeframe, please contact the Endoscopy Department on the phone numbers below.